htrgouvea/spellbook/README.md

 Spellbook uses FBP: "In computer programming, flow-based programming (FBP) is a programming paradigm that defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
 These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
 FBP is thus naturally component-oriented." [[1]](#references)

-The main focus of this “micro-framework” is to keep my personal scripts organized and make them available in a structure where I can reuse the code that has already been written to write something else.
+The main focus of this “micro-framework” is to keep scripts organized and make them available in a structure where I can reuse the code that has already been written to write something else.
 Here you will find my “spellbook”: scripts, exploits and other small things I wrote during my bug hunting jorney, pentesting or red teaming missions.

 ---